qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Regular expression behavior can be locale-dependent (depending on which regular expression engine).
 - The upper case and lower case can be different in other natural languages.
 In Turkish (tr-TR) lowercase of `I` is `ı` and upper case of `i` is `İ`.
 The `\w` (word char) in regular expression can be locale-dependent.
 - Letter ordering can be different in other natural languages.
 Regular expression `[a-z]` may malfunction in other locale.
-- Text representation of floating-point number is locale-dependent. `1,234.56` in US correspond to `1.234,56` in Germany.
+- Text notation of floating-point number is locale-dependent. `1,234.56` in US correspond to `1.234,56` in Germany.
 - CSV use normally use `,` as spearator, but use `;` as separator in German locale.
 - [Han unification](https://en.wikipedia.org/wiki/Han_unification).
 Some characters in different language with slightly different appearance use the same code point.
 Usually a font will contain variants for different languages that render these characters differently.
 [HTML code](https://github.com/qouteall/qouteall-blog/blob/main/blog/2025/unicode-unification-example.html) ![](unicode_unification_example.png)